tencentyun/intlcloud-documents/product_new/计算产品中心/云硬盘/操作指南/管理云硬盘/挂载云硬盘_intl_en.md

 ## Automatic Mounting
 ### Mounting data disks (Windows)
-If you need to automatically mount a cloud disk created from a corresponding data disk snapshot when starting a Windows CVM instance, the specified custom image and data disk snapshot must meet the following requirements:
+If you use a custom image to create a Windows CVM instance, the cloud disk created from the corresponding data disk snapshot will be automatically mounted.
+The custom image in use and the data disk snapshot must meet the following requirements:
 - The data disk **must** be formatted as `ntfs` or `fat32` before you create a snapshot.
 - The SAN policy in the custom image is `onlineAll`.
  >Public images for Windows that are currently provided by Tencent Cloud have been configured by default, but we still recommend that you check the configuration before creating any custom images by following the steps below: